Curiouskid0423/Poetic_Dream/README.md

 </div>
   <body>

-    This repository contains the core Deep Learning Code of Poetic Dream (trained models are not uploaded)
+    This repository contains the core deep learning code of Poetic Dream (trained models are not uploaded)

     1. OCR-Text-Detection with Tesseract (&pytessearct ocr)